 Chameleon's pricing is linked to the number of end-users (your product's users) as that directly impacts our cost basis (via number of API calls made).

-Our Startup plan is directly proportional to these users, while our Growth and Enterprise plans offer larger buckets of usage, to give you room to expand.
+Our Free and Startup plans are directly proportional to these users, while our Growth and Enterprise plans offer larger buckets of usage, to give you room to expand.

 You can view our pricing plans and use the slider to estimate your cost below: